DTulandeM/DTulandeM/README.md

 </h1>

 <p align="center">
   Welcome to my GitHub profile!
-I am a <strong> Web Developer & Electrical Engineer</strong> recently, I’ve transitioned into the tech world, building full stack web applications with modern technologies, you'll find more about me, my skills, and the projects I'm working on.
+I am a <strong> Web Developer & Electrical Engineer</strong> that recently, I’ve transitioned into the tech world, building full stack web applications with modern technologies, you'll find more about me, my skills, and the projects I'm working on.
 </p>

 ## About Me